adirkson/sea-ice-timing/sphinx/index.rst

 ==========================================

 This project contains code used to perform statistical postprocessing on ensemble forecasts of sea-ice retreat and advance dates.
-A reference will be provided following publication of the article describing this methodology.
+Currently, the contents of this project are under construction and preliminary.

 NCGR
 =======